anonaddy/anonaddy/SELF-HOSTING.md

 ANONADDY_DKIM_SIGNING_KEY=/var/lib/rspamd/dkim/example.com.default.key
 ```

-Then we will generate an app key, migrate the database, link the storage directory, restart the queue and install laravel passport.
+Then we will generate an app key, migrate the database, link the storage directory, clear the cache and restart the queue.

 ```bash
 php artisan key:generate